othmanmanasrah95/transfer/README.md

 # Snake
-Strategic Neural Analysis and Knowledge Enhancement
+Strategic Neural Analysis and Knowledge Enhancement.

 **Description:**
-a chrome extension that extracts text from web pages,and answer the user questions depending on the content exists in the page visited by help of large language model.
+a chrome extension that extracts text from web pages, and answer the user questions depending on the content exists in the page visited by help of large language model.

 ## Extension: